Enterprise Bandwidth Manager

 Use the Enterprise Bandwidth Manager to manage your camera’s upload bandwidth

-For upstream bandwidth consumption calculations, EBM considers:
+For upstream bandwidth calculations, EBM accounts for two types of traffic:

-• Cloud video streaming as on-demand
+• Cloud video streaming traffic, which occurs on demand

 Once a new cloud video stream is initiated, EBM calculates: